Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  In the next example above we will start at part 2, and add up parts till part 5.
+  In the next example we will start at part 2, and add up parts till part 5.

   <br /><br />